 The Village of Alsip purchases Lake Michigan surface water from the City of Chicago.
-Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
+Your water is treated in a sequence that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
 Coagulation removes dirt and other particles suspended in the source water by adding chemicals (coagulants) to form tiny sticky particles called "floc," which attract the dirt particles.
 Flocculation (the formation of larger flocs from smaller flocs) is achieved using gentle, constant mixing.
 The heavy particles settle naturally out of the water in a sedimentation basin.
 The clear water then moves to the filtration process where the water passes through sand, gravel, charcoal or other filters that remove even smaller particles.
 A small amount of chlorine or other disinfection method is used to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water before water is stored and distributed to homes and businesses in the community.
 Disinfection is considered to be one of the major public health advances of the 20th century.